jtpack/Blue-and-Pink-Synth-Editor/README.md

 ## 4. Install Blue-and-Pink-Synth-Editor in the virtual environment as an editable package
 - `pip install -e .`

-## 5. Run Blue-and-Pink-Synth-Editor
+## 5. Run Blue-and-Pink-Synth-Editor to make sure it works
 - `python -m blue_and_pink_synth_editor`

+Note: The app checks for the Blue and Pink Synth Editor folder in /Applications when it runs.
+If the folder doesn't exist then it is created.
+Inside that the presets folder is created.

-## 6. Compile an executable binary
+## 6. Compile the app into an executable binary
 - `pyinstaller BlueAndPinkSynthEditor.spec`

-When the build finishes, the executable will be found in the dist folder.
-- On macOS this will be dist/BlueAndPinkSynthEditor.app
-  - You can ignore the dist/BlueAndPinkSynthEditor folder
+## 7. Move the compiled app into the folder in /Applications
+- `mv dist/BlueAndPinkSynthEditor.app /Applications/Blue\ and\ Pink\ Synth\ Editor`

+## 8a.
+Run the compiled app by double-clicking on it

+## 8b.
+To see debug output on the console, run the app from the command line
+- `/Applications/Blue\ and\ Pink\ Synth\ Editor/BlueAndPinkSynthEditor.app/Contents/MacOS/BlueAndPinkSynthEditor`